let-unimi/liblet/docs/examples.rst

-To remove *undefined* nonterminals is easy, it’s enough to collect the ones appearing as *lefthand* side in some production and throw away the others
+To remove *undefined* nonterminals is easy, it’s enough to collect the ones appearing as left-hand side in some production and throw away the others

 .. code:: ipython3